Chapter 13 : Facts or Rumors

 Bill and Charlie exchanged a look, “So why wasn’t Sirius cleared then?”

 “Because the rat escaped and brought him back to life,” Ron’s look turned angry.

 “But you broke your leg and had to stay in the hospital wing while Harry and I tried to save Sirius and Witherwings,” Hermione gave a small smile.

 “How did you manage that?”
 Arthur asked, “I know that Sirius was locked in a tower and Witherwings was to have been beheaded.”

 “Harry and I went back in time,” Hermione said.

-“Back in time?”
+“I don’t understand.
+How did you go back in time?”
 Tamsin asked, puzzled.